logo

 He shrugged.

 “He’s in the deal too?”
-I went on questioning him.
+I went on with my interrogation.

-“I told you, I don’t know him!
-I’ve been in his front yard for half an hour just once.”
+“I told you, I don’t know the guy!
+I’ve been in his front yard once for just half an hour.”

-“But you know too well he’s lousy with dope!”
+“But you know he’s lousy with dope!”
 I frowned irritably and waved the gun in the air.
 “You some fucking prophet or what?”

 “How could you possibly know she comes loaded?”
 I asked him, suspicious.
 “Don’t tell me you hit your boss’ room too!”

 The idiot looked at me, surprised and blinking, and then, he suddenly realized he had fucked up really bad.
-He suddenly lost control and started shaking terribly; he literally tried to crawl under the bed.
+He suddenly lost control and started shaking terribly, literally trying to crawl under the bed.

 “Okay, okay, take it easy now!”
-I tried to calm him down, happy to have him in my hands.
-“I don’t care about that!
+I tried to calm him down, happy to see him helpless in my hands.
+“I don’t care if you do!
 I don’t wanna know as long as you keep your damn mouth shut about our little conversation here.
-Now focus on the last questions!
+Now, focus on the last questions!
 Do you know a whore who likes butterflies enough to wear one printed on her ass?”

-His eyes fixed on mine, puzzled at first, and then he nodded barely.
+His eyes fixed on mine, puzzled at first, but then he nodded barely.
 “She’s an ex-prostitute,” he explained.
 “She used to work in the area, but at some point, she was promoted to deliver girls for Tanaka’s clients.
-Originally one of his thugs used to do it, but I guess he didn’t do a good job.”
+Originally, one of his thugs used to do it, but I guess he didn’t do a great job.”

 “Oh, there’s a side business with girls, then!
 It’s not just about dope.”